ARCHITECTURE

 Covering an area of no less than 55.000 m² and listed as a historic monument, De Meelfabriek is a major redevelopment project.
 The old buildings are being given a new lease of life and new buildings are being added.
 De Meelfabriek is a classic example of innovative regional development that respects heritage-listed assets and has a strong focus on sustainability.

 Early in 2015 Studio Akkerhuis was appointed as the architect for the Meelfabriek complex, responsible for the overall design and execution of the different buildings.
 Judging by the plans of Studio Akkerhuis, De Meelfabriek is set to become a very special place in Leiden.
-The unique, historical character of the various buildings will be retained, and a clear design strategy will ensure that existing and new buildings have their own particular identity and are incorporated into the complex in a unique way.
+The unique, historical character of the various buildings will be retained, and a clear design strategy will ensure that existing and new buildings have their own identity and are incorporated into the complex in a unique way.
 De Meelfabriek is thus ready to face a new future and is sure to capture the hearts of all those who live in and visit Leiden.

 BART AKKERHUIS